Kay Krill: Awards

 In 2013 The Breast Cancer Research Foundation awarded Krill the Sandra Taub Humanitarian Award, acknowledging that, under her guidance, ANN INC., has been one of the most committed and vocal supporters of BCRF.
 That same year, Krill was honored at the Fashion Institute of Technology's Annual Gala for her contributions to the fashion industry.

-Other honors include St. Jude's 2012 Corporate Partner of the Year award, which Krill accepted on behalf of ANN INC. In 2012, Krill delivered remarks at her alma mater's 123rd Commencement, where she received an honorary doctorate degree.
-She was also a 2011 honoree at the Girl Scout Council of Greater New York's 36th Annual Smart Cookie Gala.
+In 2012, Krill delivered remarks at her alma mater's 123rd Commencement, where she received an honorary doctorate degree.

 Crain's has consistently recognized Krill as one of the "50 Most Powerful Women in New York" from 2007 through 2015.

 Personal life

 A native of North Carolina, Krill currently resides in Connecticut with her twin sons.